ramin-zaghi/project-cotelet/README.md

 machine to which the final product or the generated source code will be deployed.

-## Example of how to compile a unit test
+## Examples of how to compile a unit test

-clang++ -O0 -std=c++11 -I./inc/common/ src/common/aom/AOM.cpp src/common/base/BaseObject.cpp tests/unit-tests/unit-test-aom.cpp -lm -o unit-test-aom
+clang++-3.5 -O3 -std=c++11 -I./inc/common/ src/common/base/Utility.cpp src/common/aom/AOM.cpp src/common/base/BaseObject.cpp tests/unit-tests/unit-test-aom.cpp -lm -o unit-test-aom

+_Note: Use -DNDEBUG on the above command line to disable debug information (including any assertions)_